America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 - 1 million Americans live with Parkinson’s disease

 Then you have those individuals with chronic illnesses where the symptoms are either invisible or very subtle in their presentation.
-For these person(s) it’s a gray area between being physically independent and/or competent in their decision making.
-What if balancing a monthly bank statement is adversely affected, but the person has the capacity to make most life decisions?
+For these person(s), it’s a gray area whether they are physically independent and/or competent in their decision making.
+Balancing a monthly bank statement may be adversely affected, but does the person have the capacity to make most life decisions?
 Let’s examine how three of the most common chronic illnesses may have a different impact on a person and his/her need for planning each day of their life.

 Cognitive Impairment, Diseases & Illness

-Alzheimer’s/Dementia (AD), Lewy Body Disease, ALS, Picks Disease
+Alzheimer’s/Dementia (AD), Lewy Body Disease, ALS, Pick’s Disease

 The harsh reality is that Alzheimer’s/Dementia will cause multiple cognitive malfunctions and eventually, death.
 In the early stages, a person will be fully capable of engaging in all phases of life, including financial and life care planning.
 He or she is perfectly capable of signing legal documents.

-Lupus, Multiple Sclerosis (MS), New Romyelitis, Chorioretinopathy
+Lupus, Multiple Sclerosis (MS), New Remyelinating Disorder, Chorioretinopathy

 Tremors and Parkinson’s Disease (PD)